chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/docs/overview/telemetry.md

 {% Tab label="typescript" %}

-Disable telemetry on you Chroma server (see next section).
+Disable telemetry on your Chroma server (see next section).

 {% /Tab %}

 {% /Tabs %}

-#### In Chroma's Backend Using Environment Variables
+#### In Chroma's Backend Server Using Environment Variables

 Set `ANONYMIZED_TELEMETRY` to `False` in your shell or server environment.